upavadi/TngApi/README.md

 - Tag the image with personID and replace the name of the collection ( say Photos ) to publish.
 - The image would have been given a random name.
 You will have to rename the image according to the convention you use.

- -  This shortcode saves the image but does not store image data at present.
-Work In Progress.

 ## Upload a Profile Image
-- Profile image upload is icluded in the family page.
+- Profile image upload is included in the family page.
 Here the user does not need to enter any information.
 The profile image is saved with PersonID.
 An Email is generated to the Administrator on upload.

 ## Patches & contributions